 Cameron MacManus

-Trombonist and bandleader Cameron MacManus moved to Winston-Salem in 2010 to attend UNCSA’s Professional Artist Certificate program.
-MacManus maintains a performance career as the music director of the Camel City Jazz Orchestra, a substitute musician with the Winston-Salem and Greensboro Symphony Orchestras, and a member of the Durham-based Afro-Brazilian ensemble Caique Vidal and Batuque, along with many local and regional classical, jazz, salsa and pop groups.
-In 2018, MacManus was named artistic director of the UNCSA Community Music School.
+Trombonist and bandleader Cameron MacManus moved to Winston-Salem in 2010 to attend UNCSA’s Professional Artist Certificate program and maintains a freelance career as a regular or substitute musician with a variety of musical organizations to include the Camel City Jazz Orchestra, the Winston-Salem and Greensboro Symphony Orchestras, and many local and regional classical, jazz, salsa and pop groups.

 Education